rajsite/awesome-webvis/README.md

 ## Documentation

-Documentation and examples included with the LabVIEW NXG Web Module and [available on GitHub](https://github.com/ni/webvi-examples) from National Instruments 🦅.
+Documentation and examples provided by National Instruments 🦅.

 ### Examples